BartoszCichecki/LenovoLegionToolkit/README.md

 3. Paste **one** argument per line
 4. Start LLT

+Arguments not listed above are no longer needed or available.

 ## How to collect logs?

 In some cases it will be super useful if you can provide logs that this app can create.
 This helps with debugging and other issue solving.